The Bankrate promise

 Frequently asked questions

-Yes, they can.
-Geico’s website lays it out clearly: “Riskier drivers may see a higher rate — depending on the state you live in.”
+Yes, your rates could go up if you exhibit poor or unsafe driving habits while using DriveEasy.
+Geico’s online resources clearly state: “Riskier drivers may see a higher rate — depending on the state you live in.”
 However, the risk may be minimal if you are actively working toward improving your driving skills.

 While there is no obligation for every car in a household to participate in DriveEasy, all drivers listed on a single policy will need to participate in the program to receive its rewards.
 Each car and each driver will need to sign up to be counted.
 To avoid losing out on potential discounts, all drivers registered in the program should actively participate.